-The seasoned commander has also clashed with the Obama administration on illegal immigration at the US-Mexican border, an issue Mr Trump has vowed to make a priority in office.
+The seasoned commander had previously clashed with the Obama administration on illegal immigration at the US-Mexican border, an issue Mr Trump vowed to make a priority in office.

-Mr Kelly, who must first be confirmed by the Senate, would become the third retired general to accept a high-level position in the Trump administration.
+Mr Kelly becomes the third retired general to accept a high-level position in the Trump administration.

 Terry Branstad - Ambassador to China

-The Iowa governor has been called an "old friend" of Chinese President Xi Jinping.
+The former Iowa governor has been called an "old friend" of Chinese President Xi Jinping.

 "We welcome him to play a greater role in advancing the development of China-US relations," said Foreign Ministry spokesman Lu Kang.

-The two have known each other for more than 30 years beginning with Xi's trips to Iowa dating back to the 1980s.
+The two have known each other for more than 30 years, going back to Xi's trips to Iowa in the 1980s.

 China is Iowa's second-largest export market, after Canada, according to the US-China Business Council,.
 The state sold $1.4bn in crop products to the Asian nation in 2015.

-Mr Branstad is the longest-serving US governor, with two non-consecutive terms that began in 1983 and 2011.
+Mr Branstad was the longest-serving US governor, with two non-consecutive terms that began in 1983 and 2011.

 Before he took Iowa's helm, he was elected to three terms in Iowa House of Representatives and later served as the state's lieutenant governor.

-President Xi and Governor Branstad first met during the governor's first term, in 1985, when China's future leader visited Iowa as a provincial agricultural official.
+President Xi and Mr Branstad first met during the governor's first term, in 1985, when China's future leader visited Iowa as a provincial agricultural official.

 Mr Branstad, who has travelled to China four times in the past seven years, also hosted a dinner for Mr Xi during his visit to the state in 2012.

-Governor Branstad was an early supporter for Trump and his son served as the president-elect's state campaign director in Iowa.
+Mr Branstad was an early supporter for Mr Trump, and his son served as the president-elect's state campaign director in Iowa.

 Tom Price - Health and Human Services Secretary

-The Georgia congressman and orthopaedic surgeon chairs the House of Representatives budget committee and has been an outspoken critic of President Barack Obama's signature healthcare reforms.
+The former Georgia congressman and orthopaedic surgeon chaired the House of Representatives budget committee and was an outspoken critic of President Barack Obama's signature healthcare reforms.

-At 62, the six-term congressman is expected to play a key role in Republican plans to dismantle the Affordable Healthcare Act (Obamacare).
+Previously a six-term congressman, he is expected to play a key role in Republican plans to dismantle the Affordable Healthcare Act (Obamacare).

-The president-elect has said he favours keeping certain provisions such as allowing young adults to be insured on their parents' policies and barring insurers from denying coverage for pre-existing conditions.
+The president has said he favours keeping certain provisions such as allowing young adults to be insured on their parents' policies and barring insurers from denying coverage for pre-existing conditions.

 Mr Price said he aimed to create a new system that worked for patients, families and doctors, adding that it should "protect the well-being of the country while embracing its innovative spirit".